ChrisKeefe/ChrisKeefe.github.io/_drafts/2022-06-10-balsfjord-to-dividalen.md

 ![farmhouses on a peninsula sticking into the fjord, backed by snowy mountains]({{ site.image-dir }}/{{ page.slug }}/pass.jpg)

-These factors pushed us up and over one more pass than we'd hoped to ride, and at 20:00 we were still looking for a flat, dry spot for the night.
+These factors pushed us up and over one more pass than we had hoped to ride, and at 20:00 we were still looking for a flat, dry spot to camp for the night.
 At 21:00, we found a picnic table and made dinner, because sometimes that's all you've got.

 ![Chris eating dinner at a picnic table overlooking the fjord]({{ site.image-dir }}/{{ page.slug }}/dinner.jpg)

-At almost 22:00, while the rice was re-hydrating,
+At almost 22:00, while the rice was rehydrating,
 I went bushwhacking in search of a spot.
 My mind was tired, and I was a little desparate to find a place that would work.
 H doesn't do super well with late nights, and the search for a camp site had been going on for hours now.
-After charging around in the woods like a manica for a while, I got a bit lost.
+After charging around in the woods like a maniac for a while, I got a bit lost.
-Coast roads make for great navigational handrails, though, so I was back to the picnic table shortly, and I found us another lovely sleeping swamp.
+Coast roads make for great navigational handrails, though, and I was back to the picnic table shortly with directions to another lovely sleeping swamp.
 It was a bit of a trek to get the bikes there, but the gravel ride out in the morning was great!